06 January, 2021

 Short-term projects were set up around the country to help get products close to end-users, while other customers struggled to keep production facilities open and producing products.
 A 3PL with a national footprint like WSI allows customers to make one phone call and have solutions in multiple regions of the country within hours.
 Flexibility has always been a benefit of using a 3PL and Covid has shown that more than ever.

 Davis: As Alex said, flexibility was king in 2020.
 Few people foresaw what happened last year.
 As a result, 3PLs had to move fast with big actions to meet their customers’ needs.
 One thing 2020 reminded us of was to be mindful of second order effects (consequences of consequences).
 For example, we didn’t anticipate that finding warehouse labor in a challenging economy would become even more difficult.
 But it did.
-The pandemic supercharged eCommerce growth, resulting in intense competition from employers to fill those jobs.
+The pandemic supercharged Ecommerce growth, resulting in intense competition from employers to fill those jobs.
 A 3PL that was nimble and had the scale and experience to handle these unexpected effects was able to add value to its customers.

 WHEN YOU LOOK BACK AT 2020, WHAT ARE SOME THINGS WSI ACCOMPLISHED DESPITE THE UPHEAVAL?